-The more general point is that most of us, elected officials and professionals alike, are about the same business: to try to find ways that government can best serve the public.
-And the dirty little secret of tax and budget politics is that while enormous attention is given to a decades-old fight over whether government should be 17 percent of GDP or 23 percent of GDP, good government at either 17 or 23 percent of GDP trumps bad government at both levels.
+The more general point is that most civil servants, policy analysts, and elected officials are usually about the same business: trying to find ways that government can best serve the public.
+Anyone working in a tax or budget office also knows that perhaps four-fifths of the proposals they concoct fit into both conservative and liberal agendas, because they identify areas of the law that are inefficient, inequitable, unadministrable, or simply broken.
+Another dirty little secret of tax and budget politics is that while enormous attention is given to a decadesold fight over whether government should be 17 percent of GDP or 23 percent of GDP, good government at either 17 percent or 23 percent of GDP trumps bad government at both levels.

-Understanding How We Got Here
+B. Understanding How We Got Here

-If reform always seems within reach, then why do we perennially fail to grasp it?
+If reform always seems within reach, why do we perennially fail to grasp it?
 When Theseus, the mythical founder-king of Athens, went into the Labyrinth to slay the half-bull Minotaur, he was able to escape only by following a ball of string back to where he had entered.
 If we are ever to escape the tax labyrinth into which we have journeyed, we must first figure out how we got here.

-I suggest that four factors have contributed significantly to the mess that has become our tax code today and our seeming inability to fix it: (1) the sometimes disorganized growth of domestic policy during what I view as modern government's adolescence; (2) the political ascendency of the budgetary politics of "two Santa Clauses at the same time"; (3) misleading budget accounting; and (4) jurisdictional limitations within the executive branch and across congressional committees.
+I suggest that four factors have contributed significantly to the mess that has become our tax code today and our seeming inability to fix it: (1) the sometimes disorganized growth of domestic policy during what I view as modern government's adolescence; (2) the political ascendancy of the "two Santas at the same time" era; (3) misleading budget accounting; and (4) jurisdictional limitations within the executive branch and across congressional committees.

-Seeking Adulthood.
-For most of U.S. history, the spending side of government was addressed to the items like defense and public works, along with a government infrastructure of administration and justice.
+1. Seeking adulthood.
+For most of U.S. history, the spending side of government was addressed to items such as defense and public works, along with a government infrastructure of administration and justice.
 Transfers were few, and tax issues revolved around what source of revenues might best be used to pay for those public goods.
-With the vast expansion of the domestic side of government over the 20th century, as well as the higher subsidy values that accompanied deductions and exclusions as tax rates rose, tax policy increasingly became inseparable from other domestic policy-in particular, transfers in areas like health, Social Security, pensions, housing, and welfare.
-From an economists' viewpoint, transfers are merely negative taxes, taxes negative transfers.
-As these transfers came increasingly to dominate a growing domestic spending budget, it is not surprising that they came to dominate the tax side as well.
+With the vast expansion of the domestic side of government over the 20th century, as well as the higher subsidy values that accompanied deductions and exclusions as tax rates rose, tax policy increasingly became inseparable from other domestic policy - in particular, transfers in areas like health, Social Security, pensions, housing, and welfare.
+From an economist's viewpoint, transfers are merely negative taxes, and taxes are negative transfers.
+As those transfers came increasingly to dominate a growing domestic spending budget, it is not surprising that they came to dominate the tax side as well.

 Thus, a simple explanation of the tax code's evolution in recent decades is that it broke away from its narrow revenue-raising function and began to evolve much like the spending side of the budget.
-To say one is for tax reform today is like saying one is for spending reform: in neither case does it tell us very much.
-Is the goal stimulus, lower rates, incentives, revenue raising, deficit reduction, base-broadening, progressivity, redistribution, simplification, capital formation, or preferences for favored ventures or groups?
-As one consequence, today around a quarter of all spending items are in the tax code and, what is equally important but given little attention, a huge number of the tax rates people face are hidden in phase-outs of both direct spending and tax subsidies.
-While we can explain this development as a consequence of government's movement through adolescence, we have yet to develop the processes and laws more applicable to adulthood.
+To say one is for tax reform today is like saying one is for spending reform: In neither case does it tell us very much.
+Is the goal stimulus, lower rates, incentives, revenue raising, deficit reduction, base broadening, progressivity, redistribution, simplification, capital formation, or preferences for favored ventures or groups?
+As one consequence, today around a quarter of all spending items are in the tax code, and, what is equally important but given little attention, a huge number of the tax rates people face are hidden in phaseouts of both direct spending and tax subsidies.
+Thus, we have massive tax expenditures and several expenditure taxes.
+While we can explain that development as a consequence of government's movement through adolescence, we have yet to develop the processes and laws more applicable to adulthood.